 Of course, on your trip you can not miss the hot dogs, the legendary hamburgers and cheesecakes.
 You can have a picnic in one of its parks, save money in its fast food chains and sit down for dinner at one of its cozy candlelit restaurants in the West Village or SoHo.
 I'll tell you all about it here: 10 places to eat in New York City.

-If you plan to walk along the High Line, eating at the Chelsea Market before or after your route is a great option.
-In this gastronomic market you will find stores where you can buy good quality food, but also several stalls where you can stop for lunch.
-If you are looking for desserts, breakfasts or snacks, you are also in luck: there are bakeries, cupcake stores, pastry shops...
+If you plan to stroll along the High Line, eating at Chelsea Market before or after your walk is a great option.
+In this gastronomic market you will find stores where you can buy good quality food, but also several stalls where you can stop to eat.
+If you are looking for desserts, breakfasts or snacks, you are also in luck: they have bakeries, cupcake stores, pastry shops...

 New York itself is a world apart, but the United States has so much to see that it would be a shame to forget to take a trip to other nearby cities like Washington or Philadelphia from New York.
 If you take a guided tour to the cradle of this country's history, you can learn much more about its culture and idiosyncrasies.
-Especially Washington seemed to me an incredible place, very monumental and with many corners, monuments and landmarks to discover.
+I found Washington in particular to be an incredible place, very monumental and with many corners, monuments and emblematic places to discover.